evolvingstuff/vdw2/content/posts/application-to-fda-for-use-of-active-vitamin-d-for-hemodialysis-patients.md

 {
-  "title": "Application to FDA for use of active Vitamin D for hemodialysis patients", "slug": "application-to-fda-for-use-of-active-vitamin-d-for-hemodialysis-patients", "aliases": [
+    "title": "Application to FDA for use of active Vitamin D for hemodialysis patients", "slug": "application-to-fda-for-use-of-active-vitamin-d-for-hemodialysis-patients",
+    "aliases": [
         "/Application+to+FDA+for+use+of+active+Vitamin+D+for+hemodialysis+patients+\u2013+July+2011",
         "/1861"
     ],
     "tiki_page_id": 1861,
     "date": "2011-07-26",
     "categories": [
         "Kidney"
+    ],
+    "tags": [
+        "CKD",
+        "Kidney",
+        "SAD",
+        "dialysis",
+        "dosage",
+        "hemodialysis",
+        "kidney",
+        "metabolic",
+        "mood disorders",
+        "vitamin d"
     ]
 }